om3rta/Halo5-Notifier/README.md

 Running:

 Add your api key to the api_key variable in run.py, then just run 'Python run.py "player name"' from wherever you clone the repository.

+You can get an api key by signing up for a free developer account at https://developer.haloapi.com